- 12 Dec 2024

 If you can’t launch your draft due to an error in one of the nodes, a link will appear to help you find the error:

-How to edit a launched workflow
+How to edit a launched flow

 - Click Edit.